miker704/Strife/patches.md

 - Added new rail routes for unblock user functionality

+- Added new return data in Jbuilder file for index.json.jbuilder for friendships "blocked_by" which are users that have blocked the current_user.

 ### Other Changes

 - Changed which state for current user information to be extracted from for certain components.